Skip to contents

 start

 An integer specifying the starting row number (inclusive) to consider.
 Default is 1.
 If negative, it represents the number of lines to print from the end of the file.
+If 0, prints the entire file.

 end